tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

   1. Spatial and Visual continuity is maintained — each space is easily accessible from each other
   2. Only Visual continuity is maintained — physical access requires stairs
   3. Neither Spatial or Visual continuity is maintained — the planes are completely isolated from each other and provides shelter instead
+    - Weakens the connection with the surrounding

 #### Depressed Base Plane

+Elevating a plane separates it from its surroundings and creates a space upon it.

+- Change in elevation defines the edge of the plane
+- More change in texture/color/tone => More separation from surroundings
+- Can be in one of three categories
+  1. Spatial and Visual continuity is maintained — each space is easily accessible from each other
+  2. Only Visual continuity is maintained — physical access requires stairs
+  3. Neither Spatial or Visual continuity is maintained — the planes are completely isolated from each other and provides shelter instead
+    - Weakens the connection with the surrounding

 #### Overhead Plane